-(This form is to be submitted to DIO prior to the commencement of any project/event)

-To : District Insurance Officer Email: (insert DIO's Name) (insert DIO's email add dress) to a e Rotary Club of ng event/s name) wishes event/s to be 1.
-Is this Event organised and run by Rotary y?] ☐ YES / ☐ NO 2.
+Insurance Pro Forma (This form is to be submitted to DIO prior to the commencement of any project/event) То D: District Insurance Officer Email: (insert DIO's Name) (insert DIO's email address) Th to ne Rotary Club of (insert advise that it will be conducting the following event/s as part of its activities and oted and included under the District Insurance Policies.
+Rotary Club name) wishes 1.
+Is this Event organised and run by Rotary? 🗌 YES / 🗌 NO 2.
 Brief Description of Activity: 3.
 Date of Activity:/ 4.
-Duration From: To: 5.
-Location of Activity: , 6.
-Will the activity involve participation in an or competition?
-YES / NO. If "YES iy sport, g 3", please pame, match, race, practice, training cou provide copy of Disclaimer for the event irse, trial, contest t 7.
-Have you been asked by any other organ (a) indemnify them as a third party or (b) hold any other organisation "harmless (If yes, refer to your District Insurance Off s" under th ne Rotary Insurance for the activity?
-YES/NO nt).
-8. Will the event involve persons under the age of 18 yrs?
-YES/NO 9. .
-Will the event involve amusement rides/devices?
-YES/NO 10.
-10. Will the event include markets and stall holders?
-YES/NO 11.
-1. Will alcohol be sold or supplied during the event?
-YES/NO 12.
-Approximate number of community partic pipants: 13.
-3. Risk Management Form Completed?
-YES/NO 14.
-4. Certificate of Currency required?
-YES/NO 15.
-If applicable, provide details of parties that at are to b e noted as interested parties.
-Ro otarian Contact: insert Rotarian's name) Details: Phone Number: insert Rotarian's Phone Number) Em nail address: (insert Rotarian's Email Address) CC OVER CONFIRMED UNDER ROTARY PC DLICY YES/NO DA ATE: t .
+Duration From: То: 5.
+Location of Activity: 6.
+Will the activity involve participation in any sport, game, match, race, practice or competition?
+YES / NO .
+If "YES", please provide copy of Disclaimer-event 7.
+Have you been asked by any other organisation or person to (a) indemnify them as a third party or (b) hold any other organisation "harmless" under the Rotary Insurance for the (If YES, refer to your District Insurance Officer for advice before entering into a 8.
+Will the event involve persons under the age of 18yrs? 🗌 YES / 🗌 NO 9.
+Will the event involve amusement rides/devices? 🗌 YES / 🗌 NO 10.
+Will the event include markets and stall holders? 🗌 YES / 🗌 NO 11.
+Will alcohol be sold or supplied during the event? 🗌 YES / 🗌 NO 12.
+Approximate number of community participants: 13.
+Risk Management Form Completed? 🗌 YES / 🗌 NO 14.
+Certificate of Currency required? 🗌 YES / 🗌 NO 15.
+If applicable, provide details of parties that have requeseted to be noted as int erested parties.

+Rotarian Contact: (insert Rotarian's name)

+Details: Phone Number: (insert Rotarian's Phone Number)

+Email address: (insert Rotarian's Email Address)

+DIO USE

+DIO - COVER CONFIRMED UNDER ROTARY POLICY

+DATE: //